Exanis/hh/README.md

 - Create a constructor for your child class, even if neither your parent nor your child class need it.
 - Call parent(parentclass) in your child class.

-Here come a little exemple, featuring overload, abstract methods, and all this stuff :
+Here come a little exemple, featuring overload, abstract methods, and all this stuff.
+Please note how the extends() keyword is used in class2.h and how the parent() keyword is used in class2's constructor :

 *class1.h*
 ```c